pilar-gut/pilar-gut/README.md

 - Location: Barcelona
 - Favourite fluorophore: BV421
 - Previous coding experience: well...
-- What I hope to get from this course: to learn a different way to analyse data
+- What I hope to get from this course: to learn a different and more efficient way to analyse data